The frequently asked questions below may help answer some your own questions that you may have.

 Do you assist women who need an abortion and have no financial support?

-We do not have a funding agency associated with our office, but know of many organizations that are able to assist when donations are available.
-We work with the National Abortion Federation to assist low income women obtain funding.
+We do not have a funding agency associated with our office but know of many organizations that are able to assist when donations are available.
+We work with the National Abortion Federation to assist low-income women to obtain funding.
 Please contact our office during regular business hours for more information.

 Do I have to make an appointment for an abortion?

 Yes.
-We do abortion procedures by appointment Monday thru Saturday.
+We do abortion procedures by appointment Monday, Thursday, Friday, and Saturday.